This is the featured image of the Add Attitude to Your Vocals blog article.

 • Strong Processing button

 • Focus Frequency: Sets the processing focus within the high and low filter settings.
-As Vocal Enhancer influences multiple frequencies, it is hard to label this with exact frequencies – have a look at the display for feedback on the ranges affected.
+As Vocal Enhancer influences multiple frequencies, it is hard to label this with exact frequencies – look at the display for feedback on the ranges affected.

 • Enhancement: This sets the amount of processing.
 Unlike conventional methods, there won't be any ear-fatigue, so if it sounds good, it is good!